 The Office of Community Engagement and Service Learning seeks to foster community connectedness while engaging students in community service and social justice work.
 The office is directed by the Coordinator of Community Engagement/Chaplain Resident.
 It spearheads a variety of service-learning and community service opportunities throughout the entire campus and across all three academic divisions.
-With over 40 active community service partnerships in Fulton and the surrounding area, community service opportunities are plentiful.
+With over 40 active community service opportunities are plentiful.
 Students may participate in one-day service projects, Alternative Spring Break service trips, and ongoing, long term options.
 Students are also able to develop and lead their own group service projects with the support of student service organizations like Westminster Service Corps, CIVICUS, Habitat for Humanity, and Blue Jay Buddies.